 - investigate and document the problem(s) that contributed to the unsuccessful performance and implement corrective action, - conduct a retrospective review of patient results to ascertain whether similar error(s) existed in reports of test findings and notify the ordering physician if necessary, and - reply to the LER within 2 weeks.

 The laboratory's remediation must be acceptable to CLEP.
-If effective corrective action is not implemented and documented to the satisfaction of the proficiency testing technical section, the laboratory will be required to cease testing clinical specimens.
+If effective corrective action is not implemented and documented to the satisfaction of CLEP, the laboratory will be required to cease testing clinical specimens.

 Cease testing notification